Kochiya-SanaeNya/Kochiya-SanaeNya/README.md

 # Welcome here
 KochiyaSanaeNya's GitHub Pages.
 ## About me
 I am a developer with a passion for graphics development, artificial intelligence, and combating web censorship.
-My additional hobbies include reverse engineering and CTF(It only started recently).
+My additional hobbies include reverse engineering .
 I don't like algorithms :<
 A staunch non-marriage advocate.
 Interest drives software development,Not for honors and rewards